 While I personally associate glissandi with jazzy saxophone solos, they’ve been around for longer than you might think; the final movement of Beethoven’s Waldstein Sonata calls for glissandi in octaves.

 The ribattuta is an uncommon ornament found in Italian and German works of the 1600 and 1700s.
-It’s basically a dotted rhythm that usually culminates in a trill.
+It’s basically a dotted rhythm that culminates in a trill.

-As shown, the ribattuta gradually accelerates with its long-short rhythm until finally it falls naturally into a trill.
+As shown, the ribattuta gradually accelerates with its long-short rhythm until it falls naturally into a trill.

 The mordent, as I already mentioned when talking about pralltrillers, is sometimes called a pralltriller or schneller.
 However, in the Baroque period, the term “mordent” referred to an inverted mordent.
 In the 19th century, the upper mordent became known as simply a mordent, while the lower mordent became known as the “inverted mordent”.
 Yes, confusing indeed.